 If username is already in use by the manual ShipStation marketplace, ShipStation will update the existing customer record.

-Customer records created by the marketplaces or selling channels will not be updated, even if the username in the CSV file matches.
+Customer records created by imports from selling channels will not be updated, even if the username in the CSV file matches.

 Ignore the record in the CSV.
 Only customers with new usernames will import.